nikih94/iaq-arrs/README.md

 # Acknowledgments

-We would like to acknowledge the collegues Aleksandar Tošić[1,2], dr. Jernej Vičič[1], and prof. dr. Michael Mrissa[1,2] for the theoretical fundations, which are the basis for this implementation.
+We would like to acknowledge the collegues Aleksandar Tošić[1,2], dr. Jernej Vičič[1], and prof. dr. Michael Mrissa[1,2] for the theoretical foundations, which are the basis for this implementation.
 <br/>
 <br/>
-[1] University of Primorska Faculty of Mathematics, Natural Sciences and Information Technologies
+[1] University of Primorska, Faculty of Mathematics, Natural Sciences and Information Technologies
 <br/>
 [2] Innorenew CoE